FAD or the future? Smoothies and juices are they healthy?

 So is it better to eat the whole fruit raw or make a smoothie or juice?

 According to research, it has been said that juicing can be worse for you.
 When you juice you remove the insoluble fibre and texture.
-Interestingly, this texture from vegetables has been shown to be beneficial for your teeth as it cleanses them, so removing all that goodness when juicing can actually be worse.
+Interestingly, this texture from vegetables is beneficial for your teeth as it cleanses them, so removing all that goodness when juicing can be worse.
 Plus juicing also affects your oral health increasing tooth decay and bacteria in the mouth from the high sugar content.

 Juicing causes a spike in blood sugar.
 When you juice, the amount of sugar from let’s say a large fruit is produced in a concentrated small volume often meaning several fruits are needed to fill a juice portion - causing higher sugar content than an average piece of fruit.
 Also as an example, when you juice an orange only a small amount of fibre is left than eating the whole orange.

-Smoothies of course they are enjoyable and they have some nutritional benefits such as helping you eat your vegetables and fruits and reach your five a day.
-Also using the whole fruit and vegetables help in boosting your fibre intake.
+Smoothies of course are enjoyable and they have some nutritional benefits such as helping you eat your vegetables and fruits and reach your five a day.
+Also using whole fruits and vegetables help boost your fibre intake.

-One good type of smoothie to consume which I recommend are green smoothies from veggies as these are higher in nitrates and help in maintaining good blood pressure and can also dilate the bodies blood vessels.
+One good type of smoothie to consume which I recommend is green smoothies from veggies as these are higher in nitrates help in maintaining good blood pressure and can also dilate the body's blood vessels.

 Be cautious though, even though they may have some health benefits smoothies also cause a spike in blood sugar especially if consumed in high quantities.
 Sometimes those bought in the store are worse as they have even more sugar added to them.